Ludeme/LudiiAICompetition/README.md

 ## Contact Info
 The Ludii team is: Cameron Browne, Eric Piette, Matthew Stephenson and Dennis Soemers.

-The preferred way to contact us with any suggestions or questions about the competition is to use the section for competitions on the Ludii forums (https://ludii.games/forums/forumdisplay.php?fid=26).
+The preferred way to contact us with any suggestions or questions about the competition is through the Ludii forums (https://ludii.games/forums/forumdisplay.php?fid=26).
 This also enables other interested people to see the responses.

 Alternatively, suggestions and questions may be emailed to: ludii.games@gmail.com